Strong supermartingales and limits of nonnegative martingales: Proof of Proposition 2.12

-for all $t\in[0,1]$, which is $P$-a.s.~pathwise well-defined, as $X$ is l\'adl\'ag and $\varphi$ of finite variation.
-Here the integral $\int^t_0 X_u (\om) d\varphi^c_u(\om)$ with respect to the continuous part $\vp^c$ (see \eqref{def:cont}) can be defined as a pathwise Riemann-Stieltjes integral or a pathwise Lebesgue-Stieltjes integral, as both integrals coincide.
+Fix a nonnegative optional strong supermartingale $X \in\mathfrak {X}$, and let $\varphi= (\varphi_t)_{0 \leq t \leq1}$ be a predictable process of finite variation, so that it has l\`adl\`ag paths.
+We then define for all $t\in[0,1]$, which is $P$-a.s. pathwise well defined, as $X$ is l\'adl\'ag and $\varphi$ of finite variation.
+Here the integral $\int^t_0 X_u (\omega) \,d\varphi^c_u(\omega)$ with respect to the continuous part $\varphi^c$ [see \eqref{defcont}] can be defined as a pathwise Riemann--Stieltjes integral or a pathwise Lebesgue--Stieltjes integral, as both integrals coincide.